SindreSau/SindreSau/README.md

 <br>

 <p>
 I'm a Norwegian student pursuing a Bachelor's degree in IT at Oslo Metropolitan University.
-My ultimate goal is to become a full-stack software developer with a strong focus on front-end development.
-When I'm not writing code I work as a performing musician playing keyboard instruments.
+My ultimate goal is to become a full-stack software developer with a strong focus on understanding the broader context of the project i am working on.
+When I'm not writing code, I work as a performing musician playing keyboard instruments or teaching kids how to play the piano.
 I believe in the power of collaboration and continuous learning and welcome the chance to work on interesting projects.
-Visit my GitHub to see some of my work and let's connect!
+Feel free to check out my projects here on GitHub and let's connect!
 </p>

 <div id="badges">